erin-m-keller/keller-book-search/README.md

 ## Description

-Book Search Engine is a web application that exemplifies the significance of data and user demands in modern website development.
-By refactoring a fully functional Google Books API search engine from a RESTful API to a GraphQL API using Apollo Server, this app showcases the adaptability required to meet evolving user needs.
-Built with the MERN stack, including React for the front end, MongoDB for the database, and Node.js/Express.js for the server and API, the Book Search Engine enables users to search for books while ensuring optimal performance.
-Additionally, it provides the functionality to save book searches, reflecting the personalized approach essential in today's web development landscape.
+The Book Search Engine is a web application that demonstrates the importance of data and user demands in modern website development.
+It refactors a Google Books API search engine from a RESTful API to a GraphQL API using Apollo Server, showcasing adaptability.
+Built with the MERN stack, it enables users to search for books with optimal performance and offers the ability to save book searches, catering to personalized user experiences.

 ## Technology Stack